-Steve is a current member of the Board of Trustees for the Migrant and Immigrant Community Action Project (“MICA”), and a current member of the Board of Trustees for Whitfield School.
+Steve is a former member of the Board of Trustees for the Migrant and Immigrant Community Action Project (“MICA”), and a current member of the Board of Trustees for Whitfield School.
 He is a former member of the Board of Trustees for the St. Michael School of Clayton, and former Treasurer and Board member of the Gateway Speedskating Club.

 Steve is currently a part-time student at Washington University in St. Louis, studying International Affairs.

 Steve is a former mock trial coach for the Crossroads College Preparatory School team.
 He also coached his children’s volleyball, basketball and baseball teams.

 Steve was also involved with the Shrewsbury Community Theatre, and over the past few years has been a major actor in their performances of “Annie,” “Sound of Music,” “Shrek” and “Willy Wonka.”

 Co-Presenter, “The Last 100 Days Before Trial (Part I),” Sandberg Phoenix Professional Development Series